Tic disorder: Diagnosis

 Tics should be distinguished from other causes of tourettism, stereotypies, chorea, dyskinesias, myoclonus and obsessive-compulsive disorder.

 Treatment

-Education, and a "watch and wait" strategy, are the only treatment needed for many, and the majority of individuals with tics do not seek treatment.
+Education, and a "watch and wait" strategy, are the only treatment needed for many, and most individuals with tics do not seek treatment.
 When needed, management of tic disorders is similar to management of Tourette syndrome.
 The first line of treatment is behavioural therapy, followed by medication (most often aripiprazole) if the former is unsuccessful.

 Although behavioural therapy is the recommended first treatment, many people with tics do not access it due to the lack of trained psychotherapists.

 Epidemiology

 Tic disorders are more commonly diagnosed in males than females.

 At least one in five children experience some form of tic disorder, most frequently between the ages of seven and twelve.
 Tourette syndrome is the more severe expression of a spectrum of tic disorders, which are thought to be due to the same genetic vulnerability.
 Nevertheless, most cases of Tourette syndrome are not severe.
 Although a significant amount of investigative work indicates genetic linkage of the various tic disorders, further study is needed to confirm the relationship.